 What to Do Next

-The first thing you need to do is document the details of the actions you believe constitute retaliation and those involved with them.
-Collect communications about your demotion or negative employment action.
+Remember, documenting the details of the actions you believe constitute retaliation and those involved with them is helpful to show a pattern of retaliation.
+Collect communications about your demotion or the negative employment action you are experiencing.

-At Wenzel Fenton Cabassa, P.A., we can evaluate your personal circumstances to determine whether your employer has violated the provisions of the FMLA and then take the steps to protect your rights.
+At Wenzel Fenton Cabassa, P.A., we can evaluate your personal circumstances to determine whether your employer has violated the provisions of the FMLA and then take steps to protect your rights.
+Contact us today for a free case evaluation.